 The zucchini plant is one of the most common vegetables grown in the home garden.
-One of the reasons is because it is relatively easy to grow.
-But just because it is easy to grow does not mean that the zucchini is without its problems.
+One of the reasons is that it is relatively easy to grow.
+Just because it is easy to grow doesn’t mean that the zucchini is without its problems, however.
 Many people have problems growing zucchini.
-Let’s take a look at a few of these problems and how to fix them.
+Let’s take a look at a few of these issues when growing zucchini plants and how to fix them.

-One of the most common zucchini problems is with zucchini pests.
-The zucchini plant basically looks like a buffet table to a great many insects and bugs.
+One of the most common zucchini problems is insect pests.
+The zucchini plant basically looks like a buffet table to a great many insects.
 Some common zucchini pests include:

-Once the zucchini plant is infected with any of these disease problems, it is nearly always fatal to the zucchini plant.
-So, the best way to fix disease problems on growing zucchini is to just make sure that the zucchini plant does not get them in the first place.
+Once the zucchini plant is infected with any of these disease problems, it’s nearly always fatal to the zucchini plant.
+The best way to fix disease problems with growing zucchini is to make sure that the zucchini plant doesn’t get them in the first place.

 This can be done mostly through appropriate care of the zucchini plant.
-Making sure that the plant gets plenty of sun, the right about of water every week, avoiding top watering and good air flow through proper spacing of plants will go a long way towards helping the plant fend off many of these diseases.
+Making sure that the plant gets plenty of sun, the right amount of water every week, avoiding top watering, and good airflow through the proper spacing of plants will go a long way towards helping the plant fend off many of these diseases.
 Also, keeping common zucchini pests away from the plant will help curb the diseases that these insects often carry with them.

+Zucchini blossoms falling off plants is often an issue gardeners see.
 While many people think that their zucchini has a problem because the blossoms are mysteriously falling off the plant, this is actually not the case.
-This is very normal for zucchini plants and is part of its development process.
-Read this article for more information about why do zucchini blossoms fall off the plant.
+This is very normal for zucchini plants and is part of their development process.

-If the ends of your zucchini get soft before they are fully grown, this is caused by Squash Blossom End Rot and is a symptom of a calcium deficiency.
-Read this article on “Squash Blossom End Rot Causes And Treatment” for more information.
+If the ends of your zucchini get soft before they are fully grown, this is caused by squash blossom end rot and is a symptom of a calcium deficiency.